nextcloud/news/bin/updater/README.rst

     make update

-The **init and config files won't be updated** and you need to update them manually in case there is a change.
+The **init and config files won't be updated** and you need to update them manually in case there is a breaking change.
+Read the `CHANGELOG.md <https://github.com/owncloud/news/blob/master/CHANGELOG.md>`_ to stay up to date with the updater changes

 Finally reload the systemd service::